fleschutz/PowerShell/Docs/speak-french.md

 ## speak-french.ps1 - Speaks text with a French text-to-speech voice

-This script speaks the given text with a French text-to-speech (TTS) voice.
+This PowerShell script speaks the given text with a French text-to-speech (TTS) voice.

 ## Parameters
 ```powershell